Eating Disorders And Eating Habits: Food Habits & Disordered Eating

 Other types of eating disorders

-Other types of eating disorders that may be less well known include avoidant/restrictive food intake disorder (ARFID) and pica.
-ARFID typically involves avoiding specific types of foods, often based on an aversion to their smell, texture, or taste, to the point where a person’s ability to nourish themselves can be compromised.
-ARFID is often associated with young children, though it can occur in any population.
+Other eating disorders that may be less well known include avoidant/restrictive food intake disorder (ARFID) and pica.
+ARFID typically involves habits of avoiding specific types of foods, often based on an aversion to their smell, texture, or taste, to the point where a person’s ability to nourish themselves can be compromised.
+ARFID eating disorders are often associated with young children, though it can occur in any population.

 Pica, like ARFID, is an eating disorder not usually linked to weight or body image concerns.
-A person with pica typically consumes non-food objects like wood, hair, or fabric.
+A person with the eating disorder pica typically consumes non-food objects like wood, hair, or fabric.
 Pica can lead to health complications and, in severe situations, stomach blockages.

 The relationship between eating disorders and eating habits